 You probably guessed wrong, the main page is actually only #4 of the traffic drivers for this site.
-It’s only 10% of total monthly traffic, yet has a very low bounce rate and the longest time on page.
+It’s only 10% of total monthly traffic.

 “Not everything that can be counted counts, and not everything that counts can be counted.”